SevenworksDev/JQDE/README.md

-# Mock OS JavaScript Library
+# JQDE (jQuery Desktop Environment)

-This JavaScript library
+This JavaScript library allows you to create a "Desktop Environment" in your browser using one simple line of code.

 ## Functions